mdn/webextensions-examples/dnr-dynamic-with-options/README.md

 - calls `permissions.request` to request host permissions.
 - uses `permissions.getAll` and `permissions.remove` to reset permissions.

-How to retrieve and dynamically register declarativeNetRequest rules:
+How to retrieve and dynamically register declarativeNetRequest rules, using:

 - `declarativeNetRequest.getDynamicRules` and
   `declarativeNetRequest.updateDynamicRules` to manage DNR rules that persist